The Return of 90s Graphic Design Trends

 There is no denying the fact that the 1990s was a decade defined by the melding of different genres, styles, and cultures.
 The 90s was all about disregarding the standard rules and experimenting with graphic design.

 That is why it is no surprise that these 90s design trends are making such a comeback in the year 2020.
-This year has made many individuals nostalgic for a simpler time, but has also given us the opportunity to reinvent the wheel in new ways.
+This year has made many individuals nostalgic for a simpler time, but has also given us the opportunity to reinvent the wheel in new ways, especially when it comes to social media design trends.

-Anti design can be classified as an expression of rebellion.
+The anti design graphic design trend can be classified as an expression of rebellion.
 It is meant to bend and stretch the standard rules of graphic design.

 The most ironic part of anti design is that it takes skill and experience to truly master.
 Designers must first know the rules of graphic design in order to know how to break them.

-The most common elements of this trend are unorthodox layouts, maximalism, exaggeration, bizarre fonts, and distortion.
-These radical elements allows brands to create raw and authentic content, that is attention-grabbing.
+The most common elements of this 90s design trend are unorthodox layouts, maximalism, exaggeration, bizarre fonts, and distortion.
+These radical elements allow brands to create raw and authentic content, that is attention-grabbing.

 Given its self-proclaimed ugliness, a majority of the audience will not necessarily like the outcomes of the anti design trend.
 But this does not necessarily mean the trend is not effective.
 Anti design is meant to draw the attention of the user to the advertisement and express a clear message about the brand or product depicted.

-Inspired by graffiti and the underground music community, the 90s grunge broke the rules of traditional graphic design with experimental and gritty design elements.
+Inspired by graffiti and the underground music community, this 90s design trend broke the rules of traditional graphic design with experimental and gritty design elements.

 Over the years, grunge style has become increasingly popular in forms of posters, magazines, album covers, digital art, and social media.